ayushi7rawat/Youtube-Projects/Jokes Generator/README.md

 ==========================
 Pyjokes is a python library  for one line jokes for programmers (jokes as a service).
 This is a fun python library.
 It returns a random joke from the given category in the given language.

 If you wish to know more about it, you can refer to [Pyjokes Documentation](https://pyjok.es/).
-Use this link to navigate to the documentati
+Use this link to navigate to the documentation

 LICENSE:
 ==========================
 Copyright (c) 2020 Ayushi Rawat